How to pay a mortgage: 5 ways to pay on time

 If your mortgage servicer is local, the company might accept payments by check or money order in person.
 Money orders are secure payments since they do not include any personal information.
 But they have one major drawback: The amount of a money order is often limited to between $700 and $1,000.

-Another option is to use a certified check or a cashier’s check, which do not have a limit.
+Another option is to use a certified check or a cashier’s check, which do not have limits.

-When mailing a check, make sure you include your account number on the check.
-Just having your home address might not be sufficient, even if it matches the address your servicer has on file.
+When mailing a check, make sure you include your mortgage account number on the check.
+Just having your home address may not be sufficient, even if it matches the address your servicer has on file.

 Sending a payment by mail, however, means you have to consider the time it takes to mail your payment and for the servicer to process it.